Bad Zwesten: Economy

 The spa of Bad Zwesten bases its burgeoning prosperity on its Löwensprudel ("Lion's Fizzy Water").
 In this spa town, two clinics are to be found, Hardtwald Clinics I and II with about 650 beds.

 Transport

-Bad Zwesten lies at the crossroads of Federal Highways (Bundesstraßen) B 3 and B 485.
+Bad Zwesten lies at the crossroads of Federal Highways (Bundesstraßen) B3 and B485.
 About 5 km from the community is the Borken/Bad Zwesten interchange with Autobahn A 49 (Kassel – Fritzlar – Marburg).

 The community belongs to the North Hesse Transport Network (Nordhessischer Verkehrsverbund) which, among other things, runs a hailed shared taxi to Borken railway station on the Main-Weser Railway.